wehro/phonenumbers/README.md

 1. Look for the relevant documents of your national telecommunications authority: there should at least be a list of area codes/dialling codes (geographic and non-geographic, where non-geographic mainly means mobile phone numbers) and a document describing the the structure and the possible lengths (number of digits) of the phone numbers.
 This document might be called National Numbering Plan or similar.

-2. Look for further sources containing useful information concerning the telephone numbers of your country, e.g. Wikipedia articles.
+2. Look for further sources containing useful information concerning the telephone numbers of your country, e. g.
+Wikipedia articles.

 3. Add the documents to the file `doc/references.bib`, which contains the references used in the manual.